state-space-models/cuthbert/docs/quickstart.md

     $\mathcal{O}(T)$ for the sequential filter to $\mathcal{O}(\log T)$ for the parallel filter).
 Our implementation is based on [Yaghoobi et al. (2025)](https://epubs-siam-org.libproxy.aalto.fi/doi/10.1137/23M156121X).

-!!! tip "Just-in-time compilation for repeated use"
+!!! tip "Just-in-time (JIT) compilation for repeated use"
-    If you need to run the filter multiple times (e.g., during parameter optimization), you can JIT-compile it for better performance.
-All functions in `cuthbert` are pure and designed to work seamlessly with JAX function transformations.
+    If you need to run the filter multiple times (e.g., during parameter optimization), you can JIT-compile it for better performance with
+    [`jax.jit`](https://docs.jax.dev/en/latest/_autosummary/jax.jit.html).
+All functions in `cuthbert` are
+    pure and designed to work seamlessly with JAX function transformations.

     ```python
     jitted_filter = jax.jit(filter, static_argnames=['parallel'])